 Ruth has a Masters in Education with a concentration in Peace Studies from the University of Massachusetts, Amherst.
 In 1985 she moved to New York to work for Middle East Report, and then joined the staff of the War Resisters League in 1987 where she worked until 2000.
 She began refusing 100% of federal income taxes owed in 1989 and has filed and refused to send a check to the IRS each year since then.
 Ruth redirects taxes not paid to the federal government to organizations that feed the hungry, care for victims of war, house the homeless, and work for peace and justice.
 Ruth is active in the antiwar movement with New York City War Resisters League, organizing community education programs, working with coalitions, and participating in civil disobedience actions (besides war tax resistance).

-As Coordinator of NWTRCC Ruth is in touch with war tax resisters throughout the U.S., coordinates national media work around tax day actions each April, and keeps up with technical information that effects people involved in the civil disobedience action of refusing to pay federal taxes.
+As Coordinator of NWTRCC Ruth was in touch with war tax resisters throughout the U.S., coordinated national media work around tax day actions each April, and kept up with technical information that effects people involved in the civil disobedience action of refusing to pay federal taxes.
 Ruth regularly counsels people who are considering refusing to pay for war or who have run into problems with the IRS.
 She attended the International Conference on War Tax Resistance and Peace Tax Campaigns in the Netherlands (1989), Washington, D.C.
 (2000), and Manchester, England (2008).

 - The Basics of War Tax Resistance: Why and How To Do It

 - If You’re Working for Peace, Why Pay for War?

 - The Federal Budget, Taxes, and Personal Choice